archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 > "The fundamental problem of communication is that of reproducing at one point either exactly or approximately a message selected at another point.
 Frequently the messages have meaning; that is they refer to or are correlated according to some system with certain physical or conceptual entities." [@Shannon1948, p.1]

 Justeson saw that this approach might also be used to establish an "upper limit" for how interpretable archaeological data could be.
-Moreover, he demonstrated that we could reasonably calculate a quantifiable *measurement* for that upper limit form those data.
+Moreover, he demonstrated that we could reasonably calculate a quantifiable *measurement* for that upper limit from those data.

 > "If the empirically measured parameters are not consistent with the relationship between them that is required by the theory for a given material or behavioral system, then the data by which that system is to be interpreted cannot have a consistent susceptibility to decoding; that is, there will be no basis for deriving a coherent archaeological interpretation of the data that will accurately reflect the prehistoric situation." [@Justeson1973, p.
 136]

 In other words, observed archaeological features or attributes should represent a coherent and systematic pattern of activities.
+If not, then there would be no viable and supportable interpretation for that data available to archaeologists.

 In particular, he was addressing two *inherent* limitations of the archaeological record: